Why do people so often

 that’s the only reliable way to do it.
 Capitalism

-increases the gap between rich and poor (that's why it's called
+naturally increases the gap between rich and poor (that's why it's

-"capitalism") and the only reliable way to reduce the gap is some kind
+"capitalism") and the only reliable way to reduce that gap is by some

 of state intervention.